In 2026, over 60% of brand interactions happen through AI-powered search or answer engines, which means digital visibility is more vital than ever.

 - Modularization: Identify opportunity areas to break out key features or services into modular, reusable components.

 - Technology Selection: Choose a headless CMS, cloud-native platform, and API-first approach.
-Prioritize platforms and partners with strong integration records, particularly for B2B eCommerce.

 Implementation Steps for Composable Architecture:

-- Assess current systems for inefficiencies.
+- Assess current systems for inefficiencies

-- Define business goals and modularize into reusable components with clear responsibilities.
+- Define business goals and modularize into reusable components with clear responsibilities

-- Specify communication using APIs or similar protocols.
+- Specify communication using APIs or similar protocols

-- Select technology supporting modular development.
+- Select technology supporting modular development

-- Develop and test components independently.
+- Develop and test components independently

-- Use API gateways or integration layers for secure connections between systems.
+- Use API gateways or integration layers for secure connections between systems

-- Pilot changes on smaller projects before larger rollout.
+- Pilot changes on smaller projects before larger rollout

-- Continue to evaluate and optimize performance.
+- Continue to evaluate and optimize performance

 Final Thoughts